We’ve put together this collection of links and resources to help you further explore Christian faith.

 - Some of our smaller children also use the Jesus Calling Bible Storybook; and our older children use the Action Bible.

 - Children Thriving is the website of our friend Val Michaelson.
 She has spent the last 20+ years focused on helping children thrive in life and faith.
 Val also put us onto the book Sticky Faith.

 - We also recommend Good Pictures, Bad Pictures, as well as Good Pictures, Bad Pictures Jr, to help parents talk to their kids about online Porn.
 Talking about it before they are exposed is a key way to prevent this becoming a problem.
 Learn more about the impact of porn on children and teens by watching the documentary Over 18.

-- Canadian Christian organization Kairos works to being reconciliation between the church and Canadian Indigenous peoples.
+- Canadian Christian organization Kairos works to bring reconciliation between the church and Canadian Indigenous peoples.
 Visit their website for more information: https://www.kairoscanada.org/what-we-do/indigenous-rights.
 If you get an opportunity, we strongly encourage you to participate in their Blanket Exercise.
 We participated as a church in 2017, and it was a powerful experience.

 - Our Elder, Sue Lyon, participated in a multi-church project to end Corporal Punishment in Canada.
 This project was a response to the Call to Action #6 of the Truth and Reconciliation Commission (TRC).
-To learn more about this, read the the statement.
+To learn more about this, read the statement.

 Internet Porn (Information and Support):

 - Fight the New Drug is a non-religious and non-legislative organization that exists to provide individuals the opportunity to make an informed decision regarding pornography by raising awareness on its harmful effects using only science, facts, and personal accounts.
 Visit their Get the Facts page to learn why this isn’t a moral issue, but that porn has a serious impact on our brains, relationships and our world.